GabrielDougherty/shunt-yard/README.md

 # shunt-yard
 This is a program that interactively reads in an artihmetic expression in infix form, and prints the expression converted to postifx form.

-Essentially, it's a quick (and dirty) implementation of the shunting yard algorithm.
+Essentially, it's a straightforward implementation of the shunting yard algorithm.

 # Installation
 To install, first download: